ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/3-Install.md

 > If a copy has already been installed, the game can be uninstalled, ini's deleted in User/Documents/My Games/Morrowind, and then reinstalled like normal through Steam or GOG.

+> Run the game at least once to the main menu to generate the required fresh ini's.

 ### 2.)
 Unzip the OpenMW Development Build into the folder you would like it installed (I.E. C:/Games/OpenMW .49)

 > Inside the folder, launch openmw-wizard.exe and follow the steps, **unchecking Import Bitmap Fonts Setup from Morrowind** at the Import Settings stage.